2024 Bangladesh anti-Hindu violence: Domestic

 The looting and fear of looting of Hindu houses has caused Hindus to attempt to flee.
 On 7 August, around 700–800 Hindus in Thakurgaon District attempted to leave Bangladesh for India but returned home after promises of safety from Bangladeshi authorities.
 On 8 August, 300 Hindus congregated at a border post across from West Bengal's Jalpaiguri district before dispersing.
 On 10 August, another 500–600 Hindus gathered at the border in Hatibandha Upazila of Lalmonirhat district attempting to flee into India but were stopped by India's Border Security Force (BSF) and the Border Guard Bangladesh (BGB).
 An Awami League leader was said by locals to have spread rumors, urging local Hindus to gather at the border with India and engage with Indian leaders who were expected to arrive there.
 Several thousand Hindus assembled at the border before they were dispersed by the BGB and local police.

 Starting on 9 August Hindu organisations-led protests across Bangladesh against the violence.
 Large protests took place in Shahbag in Dhaka for two consecutive days.
 On 10 August a large rally took place in Chittagong to call for an end to the violence.
 On 11 August further protests were reported from Tangail, Jamalpur, Moulvibazar, and Bogra.
 The demonstrators demanded action against the attackers of Hindu temples and properties as well as a 10% for minority communities in seats of the Jatiya Sangsad, formating of foundations for minority religions, return of property seized under the Vested Property Act and a five-day holiday for Durga Puja.

 There were also some instances reported of students and members of the Muslim community, including BNP activists and madrasa students standing guard at temples and churches.
-The coordinators of the Anti-discrimination Students Movement distanced themselves from the attacks and pleaded with the people not to carry out such attacks.
-On 13 August, Muhammad Yunus, Chief Adviser of the Interim Government, visited the Dhakeshwari Temple to reassure Hindus that they are equal citizens in Bangladesh.
+The coordinators of the Students Against Discrimination distanced themselves from the attacks and pleaded with the people not to carry out such attacks.
+On 13 August, Chief Adviser Muhammad Yunus, visited the Dhakeshwari Temple to reassure Hindus that they are equal citizens in Bangladesh.
 Yunus said that attacks on minority Hindus were "exaggerated", and also claimed that the attacks on minorities were more political than communal.

 Bangladesh Jamaat-e-Islami condemned the attack against Hindus, saying there is nothing called majority or minority and that every citizen has equal rights.

-On 4 September, mass protest for safety of Hindus held in Shaheed minar, Dhaka.
+On 4 September, mass protest for safety of Hindus held in Shaheed Minar, Dhaka.